 3 How parents can apply for their child to be admitted to our school

 3.2 The LEA publishes a composite admissions prospectus each year, which gives information about how parents can apply for a place in the school of their choice.
-Parents have a right to express a preference for the school of their choice and they should do so on the application form.
-Expressing a preference does not, in itself, guarantee a place at this school.
-Application forms can be obtained from the
+Parents have a right to express a preference for the school of their choice and they should do so on the online application form.

 The school notifies parents about the school place as soon as all the applications have been considered.

-3.3 In this area, children enter the school in the academic year they become five.
+3.3 Derbyshire local education Authority policy is to admit children to school in the academic year they become five.
 There is one admissions date per year, early in September (i.e at the start of the school year).
 Therefore, parents who would like their child to be admitted to this school during the year their child is five should

 ensure that they complete the necessary application form and return them in accordance with Derbyshire’s Co-ordinated Admissions Scheme Intake Timetable – details of which are available at www.derbyshire.gov.uk/admissions .

 4 Admissions appeals